CyberFriend6/CyberFriend6/README.md

 **`Software Engineering`** **`Game Development`** **`Generative AI`**

 Motivated self-learner and classroom-educated programmer looking for internship opportunity to further develop my professional skills and experience for software development.
-I am proficient in programming with C++, Python and Lua.
+I know how to program in many languages, but my proficient languages are C++, Python and Lua.
 I have a passion for game development in ROBLOX.
 My current favorite form of entertainment is learning more about artificial intelligence and its application towards the real world in business.
 <p align="left">

 <a href="https://www.linkedin.com/in/sitwour-lor-21b615260">